-153Source: Isaac Watts, Hymns and Spiritual Songs, 2nd ed.
+$^{^{163}}$ Source: Isaac Watts, Hymns and Spiritual Songs, 2^{nd} ed.
 (London: John Lawrence, 1709), 46 (Book 1, no. 62).
 First appeared in CPH (1738), 34.

-- Jesus is worthy to receive Honour and pow'r divine; And blessings, more than we can give, Be, Lord, for ever thine. - 4 The whole creation join in one To bless the sacred nameOf him that sits upon the throne, And to adore the Lamb.
+The whole creation join in one

+To bless the sacred name

+Of him that sits upon the throne,

+And to adore the Lamb.

-God, Our Light in Darkness.154
+God, Our Light in Darkness.
+164

-- My God, the spring of all my joys, The life of my delights, The glory of my brightest days, And comfort of my nights: - In darkest shades if thou appear, My dawning is begun: Thou art my soul's bright morning star, And thou my rising sun. - The op'ning heavens around me shine With beams of sacred bliss, If Jesus shews his mercy mine, And whispers, I am his. - My soul would leave this heavy clay, At that transporting word, Run up with joy the shining way, To see and praise my Lord. - 5 Fearless of hell and ghastly death, I'd break thro' ev'ry foe: The wings of love, and arms of faith Would bear me conqu'ror thro'.
+- My God, the spring of all my joys,The life of my delights,The glory of my brightest days,And comfort of my nights:

+- In darkest shades if thou appear,

+My dawning is begun:

+Thou art my soul's bright morning star,

+And thou my rising sun.

+- The op'ning heavens around me shine

+With beams of sacred bliss,

+If Jesus shews his mercy mine,

+And whispers, I am his.

+- My soul would leave this heavy clay,

+At that transporting word,

+Run up with joy the shining way,

+To see and praise my Lord.

+- Fearless of hell and ghastly death,I'd break thro' ev'ry foe:The wings of love, and arms of faithWould bear me conqu'ror thro'.

-Come, Lord Jesus.155
+Come, Lord Jesus.
+165

-When shall thy lovely face be seen?
-When shall our eyes behold our God?
-What lengths of distance lie between?
-And hills of guilt?
+- When shall thy lovely face be seen?When shall our eyes behold our God?What lengths of distance lie between?And hills of guilt?
 A heavy load!

-155Source: Isaac Watts, Horae Lyricae (London: Humfreys, 1709), 153.
-First appeared in CPH (1738),
+- Ye heav'nly gates, loose all your chains,

+Let th' eternal pillars bow,

+Blest Saviour, cleave the starry plains,

+And make the crystal mountains flow.

-154Source: Isaac Watts, Hymns and Spiritual Songs, 2nd ed.
+164Source: Isaac Watts, Hymns and Spiritual Songs, 2nd ed.
 (London: John Lawrence, 1709), 177-78 (Book 2, no. 54).
 First appeared in CPH (1738), 35-36.

-- 2 Ye heav'nly gates, loose all your chains, Let th' eternal pillars bow,Blest Saviour, cleave the starry plains, And make the crystal mountains flow. - Hark, how thy saints unite their cries, And pray and wait the general doom; Come thou!
-The soul of all our joys, Thou, the desire of nations, come. - Our heart-strings groan with deep complaint, Our flesh lies panting, Lord, for thee; And every limb and every joint Stretches for immortality. - 5 Now let our chearful eyes survey The blazing earth and melting hills; And smile to see the lightnings play, And flash along before thy wheels. - Hark!
-What a shout of violent joys Joins with the mighty trumpet's sound!
-The angel-herald shakes the skies, Awakes the graves, and tears the ground. - Ye slumb'ring saints, a heav'nly host, Stands waiting at your gaping tombs; Let ev'ry sacred, sleeping dust Leap into life; for Jesus comes. - 8 Jesus, the God of might and love, New-moulds our limbs of cumb'rous clay, Quick as seraphic flames we move, To reign with him in endless day.
+165Source: Isaac Watts, Horae Lyricae (London: Humfreys, 1709), 153.
+First appeared in CPH (1738), 44-45.

+- 3 Hark, how thy saints unite their cries,

+And pray and wait the general doom;

+Come thou!
+The soul of all our joys,

+Thou, the desire of nations, come.

+- Our heart-strings groan with deep complaint,

+Our flesh lies panting, Lord, for thee;

+And every limb and every joint

+Stretches for immortality.

+- Now let our chearful eyes survey

+The blazing earth and melting hills;

+And smile to see the lightnings play,

+And flash along before thy wheels.

+- 6 Hark!
+What a shout of violent joys

+Joins with the mighty trumpet's sound!

+The angel-herald shakes the skies,

+Awakes the graves, and tears the ground.

+- 7 Ye slumb'ring saints, a heav'nly host,

+Stands waiting at your gaping tombs;

+Let ev'ry sacred, sleeping dust

+Leap into life; for Jesus comes.

+- 8 Jesus, the God of might and love, New-moulds our limbs of cumb'rous clay, Quick as seraphic flames we move, To reign with him in endless day.